KochiKame: Tokyo Beat Cops: Other media

 As part of its 40th anniversary celebration, the series received a 6-part crossover anthology novel with various characters from other series on September 17, 2016.
 Titled Vs. Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo: Novelization Anthology (VS.こち亀 こちら葛飾区亀有公園前派出所ノベライズアンソロジー), the other series are Girls und Panzer, Osomatsu-san, Haruchika, Cheer Boys!!, Sorcerous Stabber Orphen and Nazotoki wa Dinner no Ato de.

 Ryotsu appears playable in the Weekly Shōnen Jump crossover fighting video games Jump Super Stars, Jump Ultimate Stars and J-Stars Victory VS. Other characters from the series appear in a non-playable capacity.
 J-Stars Victory VS.'s North American and European release (as J-Stars Victory VS.+) marks the first official release of Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo material in English-speaking territories.
 In addition, various toys and collectibles have been created, including some items that first appeared in the manga as creations of Ryo-san.

 Real-life KochiKame

 Kameari Koen is an actual park in Tokyo's Katsushika ward.
 The police station is fictional, but it is modeled after a real one located on the north side of Kameari railway station.
-The manga has brought considerable fame to the neighborhood, and it draws sightseers from all over Japan to a (usually vacant) station in a nondescript residential neighborhood.
+The manga has brought considerable fame to the neighborhood, and it draws sightseers from all over Japan.
 There is only a vacant lot where the police station is actually supposed to be located.

 In February 2006, two life-size bronze statues of Ryo-san were erected at the north and south gates of Kameari Station.
 There is currently a trail of 14 statues in the area.